Admicos/minecraft-wayland/README.md

 something about window focus not being supported.
 In that case, you are in the right direction.

-## Step 2: Installing tha patched GLFW library
+## Step 2: Installing the patched GLFW library

 If you're not under an Arch-based system, you're mostly on your own here.
 You can try waiting for someone else to write a guide I guess.